Why do your gel nails keep chipping?

 How To Fix Chipped Nails If You’re a Client

-Sometimes nails chip just as your jetting off on holiday and there’s no way you can get back to the salon to have them fixed.
-If taking matters into your own hands (literally), is your only option, then you have a few options.
+Sometimes nails chip just as your jetting off on holiday, and there’s no way you can get back to the salon to have them fixed.
+So if taking matters into your own hands (literally) is your only option, then you have a few options.

 If your nails are peeling, carefully placing a bit of nail glue under the gel polish will keep it in place.

-If they have chipped, it’s best to purchase a matching polish to fill in the missing piece of paint or file it down so the chip isn’t visible.
+Suppose they have chipped, purchase a matching polish to fill in the missing paint or file it down so the chip isn’t visible.
 This will break the seal on the topcoat and potentially cause further peeling, so the first option is probably better.